perintyler/MySampler/README.md

 ## Pitch Detection

-The plugin uses the [YIN algorithm](http://audition.ens.fr/adc/pdf/2002_JASA_YIN.pdf) to detect the natural frequency of samples, which is neccessary when assigning random samples to MIDI keys, since each key must produce a specific pitch, meaning the sample must be transposed.
+The plugin uses the [YIN algorithm](http://audition.ens.fr/adc/pdf/2002_JASA_YIN.pdf) to detect the fundemental frequency of samples, which is neccessary when assigning random samples to MIDI keys, since each key must produce a specific pitch, meaning the sample must be transposed.

 As of now, the plugin will successfully identify the correct note of a sample (i.e. A, A#, B, ...), but won't always be able to identify the correct octave of the sample.
-A couple of the unit tests are still failing.
-This is a work in progress.
+A couple of the unit tests are still failing...